The stars are right, and it’s war in 2085!

 - When the Ocean Wept was a test game involving human OIS PCs, Tagers and Mecha.
 It used all three in a linked series of adventures, leading to a mecha assault upon an abandoned oil rig in the North Sea.
 It worked very well at testing out the rules, and giving players a chance to see how each style of game worked.

-- The current Cthulhutech game I’m running as part of the Through the Looking Glass series is called The Damascus Road and deals with human PCs discovering what’s happening in the Strange Aeon.
+- The last Cthulhutech game of Through the Looking Glass series is called The Damascus Road and deals with human PCs discovering what’s happening in the Strange Aeon.